akash0997/arxiv-sanity-preserver/README.md

 My main aim of this project is to understand the data engineering involved and be deeply involved with open-source.

 I have incorporated create-react-app in this project.
-Most of the React projects are under the src/ folder.
+Most of the React files are under the src/ folder.

 To run this project, follow instructions in [data_engineering.md](https://github.com/pranayaryal/arxiv-sanity-preserver/blob/pranay_features/data_engineering.md).
 Make sure you have mongodb installed and running.